US soldier wounded in suicide attack sues bomber’s employer

 SAVANNAH, Ga.
-(AP) — A U.S. soldier grievously wounded in a suicide bombing two years ago in Afghanistan is suing an American defense contractor that employed the bomber, saying its negligence allowed the man to carry out the attack.
+(AP) — A U.S. soldier grievously wounded in a suicide bombing two years ago in Afghanistan filed suit Wednesday against an American defense contractor that employed the bomber, saying it failed to supervise the man as he built an explosive vest on the job using the company’s tools and parts.

-Army Spc.
-Winston Hencely filed his federal civil suit Wednesday in South Carolina.
-It accuses Fluor Corporation of failing to supervise Ahmad Nayeb as he built an explosive vest on the job using the company’s tools and parts.
+The federal lawsuit by 22-year-old Army Spc.
+Winston Hencely accuses Fluor Corporation of allowing the Afghan national responsible for the bombing to work alone and to skip an escort off Bagram Air Base on the morning of Nov.

-The Army concluded Nayeb killed himself, three U.S. soldiers and two other Fluor employees in the explosion at Bagram Air Base on Nov.
 12, 2016.

-Hencely suffered severe brain injuries and is still recovering at his home in Springfield, Georgia.
+About an hour after his work shift ended, Ahmad Nayeb detonated his vest on the base and killed himself along with three U.S. soldiers and two fellow Fluor employees.
+Another 16 people, including Hencely, were wounded.

 Most Read Nation & World Stories